hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/setup-foundry-and-write-basic-unit-test.md

 ```

 ### Build and run your test
-All tests that you want to run must be prefixed with the `test` keyword.

 In the terminal, ensure you are in the root project directory and build the project.